Radial Nerve Palsy

 In chronic or non-recovering palsy, tendon transfer procedures may be considered.
 Consequently, hand and wrist function can be restored even in long-standing cases.

-With over 9 years of experience in neurosurgery and peripheral nerve care, Dr. Bhople has successfully treated complex nerve injuries involving the upper limb.
+With over 9 years of experience in neurosurgery and peripheral nerve care, Dr. Laxmikant Bhople and Dr. Sandeep Gore , with over 14 years of experience successfully treated complex nerve injuries involving the upper limb.
 In addition to technical expertise, he emphasizes timely intervention and rehabilitation planning.

 Moreover, his approach focuses on maximizing functional recovery while minimizing surgical risks.